nelstrom/branflakes/scripts/draft-01.md

 This isn't a Flicky test.

-, let's make it into a flaky test for, for the purposes of demonstration.
+Let's make it into a flaky test for, for the purposes of demonstration.

 Now, this isn't entirely contrived.